MISO (Mixture of Isoforms) software documentation¶

 - See MISO glossary for quick explanations of MISO terminology.

-Installing the fastmiso version of MISO¶
+fastmiso version of MISO¶

-The fastmiso version of MISO is written in a combination of C and Python.
+fastmiso version of MISO is written in a combination of C and Python.
 The underlying statistical inference engine is written in C and can be compiled on Mac OS X or Unix-like platforms using GCC or other standard compilers.
 The interface to this code is written in Python and is identical in its commands and input and output formats to the original Python-only version of MISO.
 (The Python-only version of MISO is now deprecated.)

 There are two options for installing MISO, using either a stable release or installing the latest version from GitHub.